 While specific and technical methods and response measures will vary depending on the details and context of any given incident, general response procedures may be defined based on the classification of each incident, as defined in Section 02.03.

-Information Security incident response will be managed by the ISO (or designee), and will involve at a minimum, Information Security staff and the owners and custodians of the compromised information resources.
+Information Security incident response will be managed by the CISO, or designee, and will involve at a minimum, Information Security staff and the owners and custodians of the compromised information resources.

 Response to Low-Impact Incidents – Low-impact incidents do not necessitate major, individualized responses and are tracked and reported as required.
 Operationalized responses to low-impact incidents are frequently delegated to authorized information custodians as part of routine operations.

-Required parties include: the ISO (or designee) and the custodian of the affected information resource.
+Required parties include: the CISO, or designee, and the custodian of the affected information resource.

 Optional or recommended parties include: the owner of the affected information resource, and depending on context, a member of the Information Technology Assistance Center (ITAC).

-Response to Moderate-Impact Incidents – Each moderate-impact incident requires assessment by the ISO (or designee), which may then result in a response of commensurate scope and scale.
+Response to Moderate-Impact Incidents – Each moderate-impact incident requires assessment by the CISO, or designee, which may then result in a response of commensurate scope and scale.

-Required parties include: the ISO (or designee), and the custodian and the owner of the affected information resource.
+Required parties include: the CISO, or designee, and the custodian and the owner of the affected information resource.

 Response to High-Impact Incidents – High-impact incidents result in a response commensurate to the scope, scale, and context of the incident.

-Required parties include: the ISO (or designee), and the custodian and owner of the affected information resources
+Required parties include: the CISO, or designee, and the custodian and owner of the affected information resources

-Involvement of Law Enforcement Officials – If at any time the ISO (or designee) has reasonable suspicion that reportable criminal activity has occurred, appropriate law enforcement officials shall be notified in a timely fashion.
-As outlined in their official duties, the ISO (or designee) shall act as a liaison between the university and external law enforcement agencies.
+Involvement of Law Enforcement Officials – If at any time the CISO, or designee, has reasonable suspicion that reportable criminal activity has occurred, appropriate law enforcement officials shall be notified in a timely fashion.
+As outlined in their official duties, the CISO, or designee, shall act as a liaison between the university and external law enforcement agencies.